boazbk/crypto/lec_10_public_key_intro.md

 > # {.definition title="Digital Signatures" #sigsdef}
-A triple of algorithm $(G,S,V)$ is a chosen-message-attack secure _digital signature scheme_ if it satisfies the following:
+A triple of algorithms $(G,S,V)$ is a chosen-message-attack secure _digital signature scheme_ if it satisfies the following:
 >
 * On input $1^n$, the probabilistic _key generation_ algorithm $G$ outputs a pair $(s,v)$ of keys, where $s$ is the private _signing key_ and $v$ is the public _verification_ key. \
 * On input a message $m$ and the signing key $s$, the signing algorithm $S$ outputs a string $\sigma = S_{s}(m)$ such that with probability $1-negl(n)$, $V_v(m,S_s(m))=1$. \
-* Every efficient aversary $A$ wins with at most negligible probability the following game: \
+* Every efficient adversary $A$ wins the following game with at most negligible probability: \
 >
    1. The keys $(s,v)$ are chosen by the key generation algorithm. \
    2. The adversary gets the inputs $1^n$, $v$, and black box access to the signing algorithm $S_s(\cdot)$. \